elzurdo/elzurdo.github.io/autobiography.markdown

 <img src="https://upload.wikimedia.org/wikipedia/en/b/b7/SCL_Group_logo.png" width="200">
 <img src="https://upload.wikimedia.org/wikipedia/en/5/5c/Cambridge_Analytica_logo.svg" width="100">
 </p>
-*3.5 year highlight: A successful snail-mail A/B test project*
+*3.5 year highlight: A successful snail-mail A/B test project where I proved to myself that my Machine Learning model actually has some merit to it.*
 **What most people want to know**: Upon request I did not work on the 2016 presidential campain.
 **Claim for fame**: Half of a joke that I made about the [CEO](https://en.wikipedia.org/wiki/Alexander_Nix){:target="_blank"} at a company party was [printed in the NY Times](https://www.nytimes.com/2017/03/06/us/politics/cambridge-analytica.html){:target="_blank"}.